jobbrIO/jobbr-server/README.md

 #Features

 ## Logging
 Jobbr uses the LobLog library to detect your Logging-Framework of the Hosting Process.
 When using Jobbr, you don't introduce a new dependency to an existing Logging-Framework.
-See https://github.com/damianh/LibLog for details
+See https://github.com/damianh/LibLog for details.

+## Parameters
+Write about jobParameters and runParameters.
+Serialization to concrete types, etc.

+## Dependency Injection
+Resolve your own Dependency Resolver which activates the clr-type of your JobRun-Class

+## Artefacts
+Everything you store in the Working-Directory is automatically collected and pushed to the Jobbr-Server

+## Service Messages
+At the moment, only progress is supported.

 ## Restful API Reference